JohnBorges52/TypeWhat/guesswhat-front/README.md

 ## Future Prospects

-- I want to create a ranking system where the user information will be stored in a database.
+- Create a ranking system where the user information will be stored in a database.
-- I want to create a new game mode where users can train their aim by clicking elements on the screen.
+- Create a new game mode where users can train their aim by clicking elements on the screen.